ozguryazilimas/wp-peyton_list/admin-menu-editor/readme.txt

 * Move a menu item to a different submenu.
 * Create custom menus that point to any part of the Dashboard or an external URL.
 * Hide/show any menu or menu item.
 A hidden menu is invisible to all users, including administrators.
-* Create login redirects and logout redirects.

 The [Pro version](http://w-shadow.com/AdminMenuEditor/) lets you set per-role menu permissions, hide a menu from everyone except a specific user, export your admin menu, drag items between menu levels, make menus open in a new window and more.
 [Try online demo](http://amedemo.com/wpdemo/demo.php).

+**Additional Features**

+Despite the name, this plugin is not limited to just editing the admin menu.
+You can also:

+* Create login redirects and logout redirects.
+* Allow/deny access to specific posts based on user roles.
+* Hide plugins on the *Plugins -> Installed Plugins* page from other users.
+* Edit the display name, description, and other plugin details shown on the *Plugins -> Installed Plugins* page (e.g. for white-labelling).

 **Shortcodes**